1. Clear your browser's cache and cookies for Seniority.in

 Water the plants and trees daily to keep them hydrated as they can help in keeping the air around you clean.

-Carry important stuff like a well-insulated bottle of water to keep the water cold for a long time or a portable fan to keep you fresh and cool.
-A cooling umbrella will go a long way in protecting your head from getting exposed to the sun.
+Carry important stuff like a well-insulated bottle of water to keep the water cold for a long time or a Hour-Glass Shaped Double Wall Water Bottle to keep you fresh and cool.
+A umbrella will go a long way in protecting your head from getting exposed to the sun.

 Important tip: Remember to carry a handkerchief to wipe the sweat off your face and hands in the sun.